 In connection with the Company's Separation from Dover in 2018, we entered into agreements with Dover that govern the treatment between Dover and us for certain indemnification matters and litigation responsibility.
-Generally, the separation and distribution agreement provides for cross-indemnities principally designed to place financial responsibility for the obligations and liabilities of our business with us and to place financial responsibility for the obligations and liabilities of Dover's business with Dover.
-The separation and distribution agreement also establishes procedures for handling claims subject to indemnification and related matters.
+Generally, the separation and distribution agreement provides for cross-indemnities principally designed to place financial responsibility for the obligations and liabilities of our business with us and to place financial responsibility for the obligation agreement also establishes procedures for handling claims subject to indemnification and related matters.